apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/_index.en.md

 This chapter is a configuration manual for ShardingSphere-JDBC, which can also be referred to as a dictionary if necessary.

 ShardingSphere-JDBC has provided 4 kinds of configuration methods for different situations.
-By configuration, application developers can flexibly use data sharding, read-write splitting, multi replica, data encryption, shadow database or the combination of them.
+By configuration, application developers can flexibly use data sharding, read-write splitting, consensus replication, data encryption, shadow database or the combination of them.